Donnzh/polymer-reminder/README.md

  polymer test
 ```

-Both of them will run any tests under ```test/``` .
+Both of them will run any tests under ```app/test/``` .

-*Note: WCT will run your tests against whatever browsers you have locally installed, for Safari you must manually install the SafariDriver browser extension.
+#####*Note: WCT will run your tests against whatever browsers you have locally installed, for Safari you must manually install the SafariDriver browser extension.
 You can download and check it out at:*

 https://github.com/SeleniumHQ/selenium/wiki/SafariDriver#getting-started